 The overall quantity of computing resources used in 2015 amounts to 20.56 Billion HEP-SPEC 06 Hours as shown in Table 7, with an increment of 26% from 2014 (the increment in the 2014 compared to 2013 was 11%).
 The total number of jobs executed on the infrastructure is 584.9 Million, which corresponds to an average of 1.60 Million job/day.

 The increase of the wall clock time registered in 2015 (20%) higher than the increased number of jobs (~10%) may be explained by the submission of multi-core jobs that consume more resources than the single core ones.
-During the 2015 the number of multi core/parallel jobs has increased.
+During the 2015 the number of multi core/parallel jobs has enormously increased, showing the results of the effort of adapting scientific applications to the modern CPU architectures.

-It is reported in Figure 7 and in Figure 8 the monthly trends about the HEP-SPEC06 hours usage and the number of jobs of the last 3 years respectively.
+It is reported in Error!
+Reference source not found. and in Error!
+Reference source not found. the monthly trends about the HEP-SPEC06 hour usage and the number of jobs of the last 3 years respectively.
 The less increasing trend of the number of jobs can be explained by the increasing popularity of parallel jobs, which use more resources than jobs running on a single job slot.
-CPU time has increased constantly.
+CPU time consumption has increased constantly.
+The impact of the increasing adoption of multi-threading in jobs, can be noticed in the trends of increasing CPU consumption (CPU normalized hours) from 2008 to date, as plotted in Figure 12 below.